This article is copyright © Nils Osmar 2019.

-So one inexpensive strategy for those wanting to explore the benefits of higher NAD levels may be to take compounds that increase NAD (such as NMN, NR or Pau D’Arco) along with sources of apigenin to keep the NAD we’re already producing from being degraded by CD38.
+- So one strategy for those wanting to explore the benefits of higher NAD levels may be to first raise their NAD levels by taking NMN, NR or Nicotinic acid — or by doing things such as exercise, fasting or cold showers which also raise NAD — then take a source of apigenin to keep the NAD being produced from being degraded by CD38.

 You can buy apigenin as a supplement.
 It’s very affordable, about 10 cents for a 50-mg capsule.
-But it’s far more economical to just use dried parsley, which has 12 time as much apigenin, for the same price.
+But it’s far more economical to just use dried parsley, which has 575 mg. in a single teaspoon, for the same price.

 For those looking for a beverage the provides lots of APIGENIN, one possibility would be making your own parsley tea.
 (Just steep parsley in hot water for a few minutes, then strain and drink).
 (Don’t use boiling water, though, or you’ll destroy the apigenin.)

-Another option, if you don’t want to do your own juicing, is to buy some SUJA ORGANIC UBER GREENS JUICE.
-It has a number of ingredients that are high in apigenin, including celery, grapefruit and parsley.
+Another option, if you don’t want to do your own juicing, is to buy a drink such as SUJA ORGANIC UBER GREENS JUICE.
+I don’t usually recommend or use bottled juices, but this one has a number of ingredients that are high in apigenin, including celery, grapefruit and parsley.
 (It’s also rich in other phytonutrients.)

 It tastes… intense.
 About like you’d expect, with all that raw chard and kale and spinach in it.